 The computer programme then designs radiation beams that follow the shape of the tumour very closely.

-They make sure that all of the tumour is inside the radiotherapy field and healthy tissue is avoided as far as possible.
+Your doctor makes sure that all of the tumour is inside the radiotherapy field and healthy tissue is avoided as much as possible.
 This reduces the risk of side effects.

-Some types of mask are see through, others aren't.
+Most types of masks are made of a mesh material with lots of small holes.
 You can have a mould for other parts of the body, such as the breast or limbs.

-To place the markers, your doctor inserts a needle into the area of skin over the tumour.
-They do this while you are having an ultrasound.
-Once the tip of the needle is in the right place the doctor releases a small gold pellet or rod.
+To place the markers, your doctor inserts a needle into the area of skin over the cancer.
+They do this while you are having an ultrasound scan.
+Once the tip of the needle is in the right place your doctor releases a small gold pellet or rod.

 After the planning session